theokrueger-mods/pd2-docs/docs/lua/hooks.md

          InfamyTweakData,
          -- function in that class
          'init',
-         -- id / custom name for our function 'add_infamy_ranks',
+         -- id / custom name for our addition 'add_infamy_ranks',
          -- inserted function
          function(self)